Cracking the code: Understanding the UAE’s unique hiring benchmarks

 Earlier this year, the UAE ranked first globally in the Talent Attractiveness Index as per the Global Prosperity Index 2023, issued by the UK’s Legatum Institute.

 There are several factors that contribute to making the UAE’s workplace such a unique and lucrative prospect for talent.
-The Talent Enterprise’s research indicates that the country’s workplace environment is far more diverse, digitised, dedicated and dynamic than the rest of the world.
+Mercer Talent Enterprise’s research indicates that the country’s workplace environment is far more diverse, digitized, dedicated and dynamic than the rest of the world.

 Inclusivity reporting is the key to business success in the UAE and beyond